ciph-io/ciph-core/README.md

 based on one-time pad (OTP) cryptography to enhance privacy and resist censorship.

-## PRE-RELEASE ALPHA
+## ALPHA Release

-Ciph is currently in a pre-release alpha state.
-Nothing is finalized yet but we want to do our development in the open so that we can get as much testing and feedback as possible.

-For instructions on installing ciph-core and uploading to the ciph platform see `doc/alpha-guide.md`
+Ciph in an alpha release state.
+Many foundational aspects of the design are finalized and will not be changed unless major flaws are found.

+To install for Windows see: `doc/windows-install.md`

+To install for Ubuntu see: `doc/ubuntu-install.md`

+For details on publishing content see: `doc/publishing-guide.md`

 ## Distributed Encryption